-Nicholas Culpeper, known as the Master Herbalist. in 1653, wrote a reference book called, “The Complete Herbal”.
-This book discusses numerous health conditions and the essential oil remedies that these can be treated with.
+Nicholas Culpeper, known as the Master Herbalist, in 1653, wrote a reference book called, “The Complete Herbal”.
+This book discusses numerous health conditions and the essential oil remedies that can be treated with them.
 This book is still used today as a reference.
 Another book he wrote in 1652 is entitled, “The English Physician”.
 This book describes herbs, oils and how they’re used.
 And what’s interesting is he integrated these with astrology.

 Many people during the Middle Ages became ill due to various diseases.
 One of the biggest epidemics happened in the 14th Century.
 The Black Plague, also known as the Bubonic Plague, hit Europe and devastated the population, killing over 20 million people.
 The Plague broke out many times until the end of the 17th Century, but breakouts were never as bad as the 14th century.
 Many people during that time used incense of frankincense, pine, lavender, and/or rosemary.
-Where this was done, it’s been said, that fewer people died.
+Where these were used, it’s been said, fewer people died.
 That may be where “Thieves” essential oil blend began.

-As we look into the 20th century, let me tell you about a very influential French cosmetic chemist named Renee-Maurice Gattefosse.
+As we look into the 20th century, let me tell you about a very influential French cosmetic chemist named René-Maurice Gattefossé.
 His Father founded a family business producing essential oils, petroleum oils and raw materials for making perfumes and cosmetics.
-Basically, Gattefosse spent his entire life deeply involved with essential oils and perfumes.
-In 1907, Renee-Maurice became involved in the research of the cultivation of Lavender and the organizations of Lavender plantations and distilleries in the Haute-Province in France.
+Basically, Gattefossé spent his entire life deeply involved with essential oils and perfumes.
+In 1907, René-Maurice became involved in the research of the cultivation of Lavender and the organizations of Lavender plantations and distilleries in the Haute-Province in France.
 It was while he was involved in this project that he learned how to isolate the aromatic molecules of the essences.
-At this time, he began to understand lavender’s medicinal properties.
+At this time, he began to understand how lavender could be used for medicine.

 Using the lavender, he stopped the destruction of the tissue in his hands.
 The healing process started the next day and he only received slight scarring on his hands.
 That shows how powerful natural remedies can be without the side effects that you can get from prescription/over-the-counter drugs.
 He took all the research and experience he had with essential oils and put it into book form, published in 1937 as ‘Aromatherapie’.